Skip to content

 Endianness

-Endianness refers to the order in which bytes of data are stored in computer memory.
+Endianness refers to the order in which bytes of multi-byte values are stored in memory.
 There are two main types of endianness: big-endian and little-endian.

-In a big-endian system, the most significant byte (the one with the highest value) of a word is stored at the smallest memory address, while the least significant byte (the one with the lowest value) is stored at the largest memory address.
+In a big-endian system, the most significant byte (MSB) of a word is stored at the smallest memory address, while the least significant byte (LSB) is stored at the largest memory address.

-On the other hand, in a little-endian system, the least significant byte is stored at the smallest memory address, and the most significant byte is stored at the largest memory address.
+On the other hand, in a little-endian system, the least significant byte (LSB) is stored at the smallest memory address, and the most significant byte (MSB) is stored at the largest memory address.

-The endianness of the source data can be specified when creating a buffer.
+The endianness of the underlying data can be specified when creating a buffer.
 The default is big-endian.

 services.AddChannels( channel =>